yohairosen/cordova-parse-push-plugin/README.md

 Phonegap Parse.com Plugin
 =========================

+Note (April 2016): Given the upcoming death of Parse.com, this plugin will not be updated in the future.
+It is also not compatible with Android 6.0+ (see compatibility notes below).

 Phonegap/Cordova 3.0+ plugin for Parse.com push service

 Using [Parse.com's](http://parse.com) REST API for push requires the installation id, which isn't available in JS